Skip to main content

 • SlōRoller Hyperbolic Smoke Chamber for optimal smoke distribution

-• 3-Tier Divide & Conquer flexible cooking system with 510 square inches
+• 3-Tier Divide & Conquer flexible cooking system — 510 square inches

-• Kontrol Tower top vent maintains consistent airflow during dome opening
+• Kontrol Tower top vent maintains airflow consistency during dome opening

 • Premium 18″ ceramic construction with heavy-duty rolling cart